 The effect of these resolutions was inherited by the Australian Parliament and the right of petitioning thus became the right of every Australian.

 In modern times the practice of petitioning Parliament does not have the same primary role as an initiator of legislation or other action by the Parliament as it did in early history.
 There are now other, and usually more effective, means of dealing with individual grievances—for example, by direct representation by a Member of Parliament, by the Commonwealth Ombudsman or by bodies like the Administrative Appeals Tribunal.
-It is hoped that the new arrangements for responding to petitions may result in them becoming an important means of community involvement in the work of the Parliament.
+It is hoped that the current arrangements for responding to petitions highlights petitioning as an important means of community involvement in the work of the Parliament.

 For more information